Seromas: Cause and Management

 Why does a seroma form?

-Before we discuss how to treat it, let's try to find out why it happened in the first place.
-First, be assured that it is a perfectly normal response.
+Be assured that a seroma is a perfectly normal biological response.
 The body is simply reacting to the presence of a dead space within the tissue that was previously attached to something.
-When we remove a large mass, or create a defect (such as making the subcutaneous pocket needed for the DSI transmitter body), we damage the very small vessels that previously ran from the underlying tissue (i.e., muscle, connective tissue) to the overlying tissue (i.e., skin, muscle).
+When a large mass is removed or a defect created, i.e. making the subcutaneous pocket needed for the device body, very small vessels that previously ran from the underlying tissue (muscle, connective tissue) to the overlying tissue (skin, muscle) are damaged.
 Although these vessels do not cause significant blood loss, they do allow escape of serum into the area.
-There is also the resulting tissue damage that occurs regardless of how carefully we dissect.
+There is also the resulting tissue damage that occurs regardless of how carefully the area is dissected.
 This tissue damage results in cellular death.
 The body's reaction is an inflammatory one.
 Because of the inflammation, cell death, and increased vascular permeability, fluid can accumulate in the newly created space.
-This process will generally resolve over time if there is some form of natural drainage, if there is not continued irritation to the area, if circulation to the area is sufficient, and if the animal is in good health.
+This process will generally resolve over time if there is some form of natural drainage, there is not continued irritation to the area, circulation to the area is sufficient, and the animal is in good health.

 What if the seroma does not resolve?

-When a seroma becomes a clinical concern, such as when the animal begins to irritate the site, or its size causes concern for the viability of the overlying tissue, it should first be treated conservatively.
-The first inclination is to drain it.
-Remove the fluid and everything will be just fine.
-Unfortunately, once the fluid is gone, the dead space is not and the cavity may simply fill up again.
-Over time, fibrotic tissue will eventually fill all of the space and the body will reabsorb the fluid on its own.
+When a seroma becomes a clinical concern, it should first be treated conservatively.
+While the first inclination is to drain it, once the fluid is gone, the dead space remains and the cavity may simply fill up again.
+Additionally, this process could introduce bacteria and create an infection.
+Over time, fibrotic tissue will fill all the dead space and the body will reabsorb the fluid on its own.

 Can anything be done to speed this natural healing?